utnet-org/utility/tools/mirror/README.md

 chain, let's call it the "source chain", producing blocks and chunks with transactions as usual, and we have another chain, let's call it the "target chain" that starts from state forked from the source chain.
-Usually this would be done by using the `uncd view-state dump-state` command, and using the resulting genesis and records file as the start of the target chain.
+Usually this would be done by using the `unc-node view-state dump-state` command, and using the resulting genesis and records file as the start of the target chain.
 What we want is to then periodically send the transactions appearing in the source chain after the fork